-If you want to avoid getting a credit card, there are other ways to borrow or access money in an emergency.
+There are other ways to borrow or access money in an emergency:

-Become a secondary cardholder on a parent's credit card instead, which would give your own card to use in an emergency.
+As a secondary cardholder on a parent's credit card: This would give you a card to use in an emergency.
 Your parent would be in charge of paying the bill and managing the account, so would have to trust you not to overspend.
 Here are more student finances tips and our student budget planner has some tips on staying on top of your finances.